Tailor-made Tour 15 days from £3745 per person

 Walking tours of Pingyao typically focus on its walled old centre, whose thousands of antique houses, courtyard mansions and shops remain gloriously free of garish modern signboards and cars.
 Lining the main thoroughfare, Nanda Jie, are scores of little wood-fronted boutiques specializing in traditional arts and handicrafts – a great opportunity to indulge in a spot of souvenir shopping.
 You’ll have plenty of free time today to wander at your leisure and catch up on some reading in one of the many old-fashioned tea shops to be found in this delightful town.

-Complete a circuit of Pingyao’s 14th century Ming ramparts, then head into the surrounding countryside to visit a couple of ancient temples and fortified clan houses before catching a night train to Xi'an.
+Complete a circuit of Pingyao’s 14th century Ming ramparts, then head into the surrounding countryside to visit a couple of ancient temples and fortified clan houses before catching a high-speed train to Xi'an.

 Pingyao’s Ming walls retain their original barbican gates and watchtowers, and these provide great vantage points from which to enjoy views over the town’s time-warp roofscape of red-tiled, upswept eaves.
 Several villages in the surrounding countryside also preserve splendid 18th and 19th century courtyard residences that are open to visitors, and well worth a look.